dipto0321/dipto0321/README.md

 - 🏢 I'm currently doing a contract job with awesome peeps at **TurnOnSound**.
 - ⚙️ I use daily: `.py`,`.rb`, `.js`, `.erb`, `.html`, `.scss`, `.svg`, `.png`, `.json`, `.yml`
 - 🌍 I support and volunteer with: **freecodecamp, HiveLink, Odin project**
-- 💅 Active community member of: **Python Discord, Mintbean**
-- 🌱 Learning more about and studying: **Open Source, Redux, CS Algorithms, System Design and Architecture, Project Management**
 - 💬 Ping me about: **Web development**, **fullstack development**, **diversity & inclusion**, **mentorship**
-- 📫 Reach me ASAP: <a href="https://twitter.com/Diptokmk47">Twitter</a> or diptokmk47@gmail.com
 - 😍 Interests: Machine Learning, cryptocurrencies enthusiast, reading books 📖, movies and web series 🎥
-- 😄 Passionate about accessibility and committed to a web that works for everyone

 ### Find me around the web 🌎:
 - 💼 Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/diptokarmakar/">LinkedIn</a>